kennyyu168/kennyyu168.github.io/README.md

 # kennyyu168.github.io

-Main page to display coding projects
+Main page about me, Kenny Yu!

+Written raw without using templates, only with my working knowledge of HTML and CSS!